• Skip to primary navigation

 7. Place your bread loaf on an oven tray lined with baking parchment.
 If you are using a proofing basket, tip the content upside down.
 Make a cross-cut (or any other shape you fancy) about 0.4 cm on the top of your bread.

 8. Place your bread loaf on a tray in the middle of the oven.
-Reduce the heat to 180°C/356°F. And leave to bake for around 15 minutes.
-(Next step is important!)
+Reduce the heat to 180°C/356°F. And leave to bake for around 10 minutes.

 9. Now open the door of the oven.
 Let the steam escape and then remove the water dish.
 Close the oven and leave to bake for a further 45 minutes.
 The baking time can vary according to how crispy and dark you like your crust.